durveshshah/Emotion-Detection-System/README.md

 ![Manual Testing Table](https://user-images.githubusercontent.com/82860064/129216619-7228455c-723e-4df1-87e9-056bb2469c41.PNG)

 # Structure
 Create a folder `data` and extract the contents of the archive into that data folder.
-For your convenience, I have already added `data` folder in the directory.
-You just have to extract the contents downloaded from kaggle into that folder to download the complete dataset.

 ## Acknowledgements
 I would like to thank the authors from different associations and conferences that helped me contribute to develop this project.